 People often schedule their credit payments later in the month because they don't want to deal with them earlier.
 However, this payment plan can be a significant problem that adversely affects your credit.
 That's because report balances are typically created when the billing cycle ends, not when it begins.
 As a result, your score will reflect your accounts before you make any payments.

 As a result, it is often a good idea to set up your payments earlier in the month.
-While this won’t necessarily immediately improve your score, it can add a few points to it throughout the year.
+While this won't necessarily immediately improve your score, it can add a few points to it throughout the year.
 It also creates a more accurate and realistic portrayal of your score.
-Make sure that you adjust your budget properly to ensure you have the money in your account to make these payments.
+Make sure that you adjust your budget correctly to ensure you have the money in your account to make these payments.

 8. Keep Old Accounts Open

 Closing old accounts is a mistake that many with a 650 score have made in the past.
 Most make this mistake because they paid off a source of credit and had no plan on using it again.
-This action is a major error for a few reasons.
+This action is a significant error for a few reasons.
 First of all, it eliminates the credit history you earned with that account.
 As a result, your report may indicate a shorter credit usage time.
-Don’t think that isn’t a big deal.
+Don't think that it isn't a big deal.
 The length of your credit history makes up as much as 10 percent of your score.